embulk/embulk-output-jdbc/embulk-output-postgresql/README.md

-# PostgreSQL output plugins for Embulk
+# PostgreSQL output plugin for Embulk

-PostgreSQL output plugins for Embulk loads records to PostgreSQL.
+PostgreSQL output plugin for Embulk loads records to PostgreSQL.

 ## Overview